Undergraduate Certificate in Bioethics & Graduate Certificate in Advanced Study in Bioethics

 All bioethics courses are offered online and include the following three-credit courses:

-The program requires a total of 9 semester hours in bioethics at the undergraduate level, distributed as described below, with a grade of at least 3.0 quality points in each:
+The program requires a total of 9 credit hours (3 courses) in bioethics at the undergraduate level, distributed as described below, with a grade of B or better in each:

 1. Moral Reasoning Requirement (3 credits), fulfilled by taking: